nleaf/nleaf.github.io/_resources/2016-01-21-softlink-case-study.md

     background: "/uploads/exp_case_study_challenge.jpg"
     headline: The Challenge
-    description: With the majority of Softlinx customers being in the healthcare or financial industries, the company has to be compliant to HIPAA and PCI-DSS.
+    description: With the majority of Softlinx customers being in the healthcare or financial industries, the company has to be compliant with HIPAA and PCI-DSS.
       Finding a provider that was ready and able to complement Softlinx's efforts to complete successful audit reports pursuant to regulations was necessary.
   - align-left: true